matrix-org/matrix-spec-proposals/proposals/3908-expiring-policy-list-recommendations.md

 Currently in matrix there is no canonical way to specify a desire to have an action that is coordinated via policy list to be temporary and expire.
 This proposal gives a field to express expiry within Policies which we hope will improve the user experience.
-We also believe expiry on policies will reduce the amount of attention maintaining lists, as currently emulating an explicit expiry field to work with tools such as mjolnir requires manually removing policies after the expiry date.
+We also believe expiry on policies will reduce the amount of attention maintaining lists requires, as currently emulating an explicit expiry field to work with tools such as mjolnir requires manually removing policies after the expiry date.